 Can WordPress Be Hacked?

 Any web application could potentially be hacked, but WordPress is a primary target due to its popularity.
 The core of WordPress code is generally secure, but vulnerabilities usually stem from third-party themes or plugins.
-Themes and plugins add code to the WordPress core to provide additional functionality, but it’s precisely this code that could introduce vulnerabilities.
+Themes and plugins add code to the WordPress core to provide additional functionality, but precisely this code could introduce vulnerabilities.
 Since site owners are usually not security experts, they don’t know how to review code and test third-party plugins for vulnerabilities.
 Even plugins with millions of downloads can have unknown vulnerabilities, so using only popular plugins and themes does not guarantee security.

 Third-party code isn’t the only risk to a WordPress site.
 If the server or application is misconfigured (e.g., permissive access to critical files or directories), it could lead to a data breach, or an attacker could upload malicious code on the WordPress server to compromise the targeted website or the server itself.
 Any misconfiguration or vulnerable code leaves WordPress open to compromise, so even with its secure code, WordPress can be hacked.